srithefreak/elliott4presi/README.md

 [![pages-build-deployment](https://github.com/sriyansgamer/Elliott4Presi/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/sriyansgamer/Elliott4Presi/actions/workflows/pages/pages-build-deployment)

-# Elliott for President
+# Elliott for 2024

-A website for my friend running off a inside joke that he is running for president.
-I do not intend to make this an actual domain (unless I get the funding), and I am using GitHub Pages for my backend.
+A website I am developing for a close friend, I am also trying to prove to myself that I have mastered front-end development.
+Currently this is running on Github Pages but I am open to deploying to a custom domain in the future if I have the funding.